TeamSparkAI/mcp-link/README.md

 mcplink --serverMode=streamable --clientMode=stdio --command=npx mcp-fetch
 ```

+> **Important Note for stdio Server Mode**: You can use the above command lines directly in your MCP using tool (your IDE).
+When the LLM connects to the `mcp-link` MCP server, it will automatically be bridged to the linked MCP server.

 ### Source-Target Permutations

 | Verified | Source Mode | Target Mode | Description |